Cruise and Port South

 The Business South Cruise and Port South Group, focuses on the 'shore-side' priorities, opportunities and challenges faced by the cruise and port industry and its supply chains in the South Coast region, mainly Southampton and Portsmouth

-The group is consists of businesses with an interest in the marine and maritime economy including, Carnival UK, Stride Treglown, ABP Southampton, Portsmouth Port, Red Funnel, Solent Stevedores, Griffon Hoverwork, Solent University and the Southampton Hoteliers Association.
+The group is consists of businesses with an interest in the marine and maritime economy including, Carnival UK, Stride Treglown, Red Funnel, Solent Stevedores, Griffon Hoverwork and Solent University.
 The purpose of the group is to:

 - Identify ways in which we can help the economy of businesses locally, both inside and outside each Port.